18F/join.tts.gsa.gov/pages/positions/usdc-director.md

 ## Qualifications

-In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.
+In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our [general guidance](https://join.tts.gsa.gov/resume/) on creating a federal style resume.

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.